graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL implementations should provide the `@skip` and `@include` directives.

+GraphQL implementations are not required to implement the `@stream` directive.
+If the directive is implemented, it must be implemented according to this specification.
+GraphQL implementations that do not support the `@stream` directive must not make it available via introspection.

 GraphQL implementations that support the type system definition language must provide the `@deprecated` directive if representing deprecated portions of the schema.